 TBD, 10am-12pm PDT / 5-7pm UTC

 How do we improve trust in our language-based interactions with AI systems and the people facilitating them?
-Grounded in a taxonomy of socio-technical harms and risks of algorithmic systems, we will focus on 3-5 potential failure modes for human-computer dialogue systems in practical chatbot, voice, and social robot applications.
-We will leverage a feminist science and technology studies framework we call Terms-we-Serve-with (TwSw) to analyze these failure modes.
-The TwSw sets out to enable people to recognize, acknowledge, challenge, and transform existing power relations, underlying social norms, and mental models in how people design, build, and interact with AI by offering an alternative model.
-Through a facilitated design activity, we will engage in generating new data and insights that inspire novel dialogue interaction patterns, evaluation benchmarks, and other safeguards that could act as interventions to mitigate and completely transform potential failure modes into a positive human experience.
-We hope that these interventions could contribute towards building responsible AI infrastructure for language-based human-machine interactions, and we invite you to join us in this emerging discussion across academia, industry, government, and civil society.
+Building on the Terms-we-Serve-with framework and recent works on large language models (LLMs) evaluations, we will explore a community driven approach to designing an evaluation protocol, reflexively deciding on the participatory approach in partnership with the South Africa community and AI startup Kwanele.
+Workshop participants will evolve the domain-specific evaluation protocol of their LLM which answers questions related to legal and social dimensions of experiences of gender-based violence.
+The activities during the workshop will draw on existing socio-technical taxonomies of AI risks and harms, red teaming methods, socratic questioning, algorithmic auditing, and other evaluation experiments.
+Through a facilitated design activity, we will engage in co-designing an evaluation protocol by generating new data and insights that inspire novel dialogue interaction patterns, benchmarks and safeguards that could act as methodological interventions to proactively mitigate and completely transform potential failure modes into a positive human experience.
+We hope that these interventions could contribute towards building responsible AI infrastructure for language-based interactions, and we invite you to join us in this emerging discussion across academia, industry, government, and civil society.

 >> Past events